 Greece: myDATA E-Books & E-Invoicing with SAP Document Compliance

-On 1st January 2021, the myDATA (my Digital Accounting and Tax Application) requirements for the electronic submission of E-Books accounting and e-invoicing records are coming into force in Greece.
+On 1st April 2021, the end of the first quarter of 2021, the myDATA (my Digital Accounting and Tax Application) requirements for the electronic submission of E-Books accounting and e-invoicing records are coming into force in Greece.
 These regulations are imposed by the Greek IAPR tax authority (Independent Authority for Public Revenue) and require all businesses that manage accounting processes according to Greek regulations to submit E-Invoice data and Electronic Books with e-ledger details electronically to the central myDATA platform.

 In this blog post, I will provide you with more details on the Greek myDATA requirements and explain how you can ensure compliance with SAP Document Compliance for SAP ECC and SAP S/4HANA and avoid paying severe penalties.

 The E-Books and E-Invoicing data that needs to be electronically submitted to the AADE myDATA platform

 On 1st August 2019, the Independent Authority for Public Revenue (IAPR) in Greece, also named AADE (Ανεξάρτητη Αρχή Δημοσίων Εσόδων (ΑΑΔΕ)), first published official technical information about possibilities to implement E-Invoicing in Greece through the My Digital Accounting and Tax Application system (myDATA platform).
 The Tax Reform Law (L. 4646/2019), published in December 2019, first introduced E-Books and E-Invoices as changes to the Greek Tax Procedure’s Code (L. 4174/2013).